Motor industry veteran has faith in future of the business he loves

 BRUCE Griffiths does not subscribe to predictions of doom and gloom for Australia's automotive industry.
-Just the opposite, in fact.

 The semi-retired 63-year-old from Toorak is still actively involved in the auto components industry as a director at Air International and adviser at Futuris.
 After 39 years in the business - including stints as managing director and chairman of several local suppliers - he remains confident it can weather the impact of the high Australian dollar.